 The criminal background report will be signed in blue ink and sealed.
 The SEALED background report must be submitted to the Louisiana State Board of Home Inspectors.

-All fees are subject to change and are payable to the Louisiana State Police. ($10.00 fingerprint fee; $26.00 processing fee)
+All fees are subject to change and are payable to the Louisiana State Police by money order, cashiers check or business check. ($10.00 fingerprint fee; $26.00 processing fee) No personal checks are accepted!!

 Louisiana State Police Headquarters